 Any kind of bird raised primarily for meat and eggs is considered poultry.

-Although many cheeses aren't the healthiest sources of protein due to their high saturated fat contents, cottage cheese is an exception.
-One cup of low-fat cottage cheese has 24 grams of protein plus 227 milligrams of calcium and 26 grams of protein.
+Although many cheeses aren't the healthiest sources of protein because they can be high in saturated fat, cottage cheese is one exception.
+One cup of low-fat cottage cheese has 24 grams of protein plus 227 milligrams of calcium.

 Most of the protein in eggs is found in the whites, which also contain vitamin D, omega-3 fatty acids, B vitamins, and choline.
 Eggs are also a complete protein, which means they contain all nine essential amino acids.